 - Turned dysfunctional stakeholder relations into solid partnerships.

-- Now Executive Coach and Consultant, helping leaders with stakeholder management, team dynamics and conflict resolution.
+- Now Executive Consultant, helping leaders with stakeholder management, team dynamics and conflict resolution.

-- 24-years corporate experience in Consumer & Market Knowledge (VP Insights Pepsi).
+- 24-years corporate experience in Consumer & Market Knowledge (P&G, Pepsi - VP Insights).

 - Developed accredited leadership development program and consistently built high performing teams.

 - Now Executive Coach and Consultant with focus on inspiring women to thrive and supporting corporations to create a more inclusive environment.